SystemsBiologyUniandes/PyEcoLib/README.md

 With nu=1, PopSimulator corresponds to a similar class to Simulator.
 With nu=2, all the offspring is tracked.

-PopSimulator was developed ail to silate populations and its main function is szdyn.
+PopSimulator was developed to simulate populations and its main function is szdyn.

 ```
 PopSimulation.szdyn(tmax, sample_time, FileName, DivEventsFile)